 Deductions from the Trust in both fiscal years consist mainly of benefit payments to members.
-Benefit payments increased by \$249.0 million (20.5%) and by \$104.6 million (9.4%) during fiscal years 2022 and 2021, respectively.
+Benefit payments decreased by \$178.8 million (-12.2%) and increased by \$249.0 million (20.5%) during fiscal years 2023 and 2022, respectively.
 Benefit payments from the Plan vary from year to year based on the number of retirees, their account balances, and the related benefits due during the fiscal year.